 Overview: A family child care home is a type of daycare within the care provider’s home, often including their own children.
 Family child care homes may or may not require licensing depending on your region and the number of children in the home.
 They usually have lower capacity and fewer staff than child care centers.

 Key Advantages: The best part about starting a family child care home is that you won’t need to lease a commercial location to set up your center.
 As a result, you’ll save on many of the up-front and month-to-month costs normally associated with opening a child care business – especially commercial rent.
 This benefit can be passed on to parents in the form of lower child care tuition fees.
 Family child care homes have lower maximum enrollment than center-based care facilities, so you’ll have more opportunities to develop close bonds with the children in your care and their families.

 Biggest Challenges: Running a solo business, as family child care home owners often do, is demanding.
-You’ll need to take care of a variety of different operating concerns on your own, from bookkeeping to attendance management and security.
+You’ll need to take care of a variety of different operating concerns on your own, from bookkeeping to student attendance tracking and security.
 But you don’t have to start from scratch — an all-in-one child care management solution can help, with no accounting experience required.